Environmental

 lowland rice fields.
 Primary data was collected from farmers using

-natural forest and neighbouring rice fields in north-east Madagascar.
+natural forest and neighboring rice fields in north-east Madagascar.

 The study confirmed that natural forest conservation has higher